cpetrich/counterfeit_DS18B20/README.md

 - Example topmark: SE18B20 2130 *(2022)*
 - Indent mark: *none*

+### Family E: NOVOSENSE NS18B20
+***Obtained neither chips nor probes in 2019.
+Bought chips clearly marked NS18B20 in 2022***

+*This family has been added to the list as of 2022 and the characterization below is preliminary.
+The datasheet seems to suggest that the chips started production in 2019.*

+* ROM patterns \[5\]: 28-00-tt-tt-59-43-ss-crc
+* Scratchpad register ``<byte 6>`` acts like Family A1.
+I.e., ``<byte 6> = 0x10 – (<byte 0> & 0x0f)``.
+* The NS18B20 datasheet documents commands supporting a second scratchpad register designed to provide 2 byte EEPROM storage.
+* Does not return data on undocumented function codes 0x68 and 0x93.
+* 12 bit temperature conversion in 20 to 25 ms. (The NS18B20 datasheet specifies maximum 50 ms irrespective of resolution.)

+- Example ROM: 28 **-00-** 74-28 **-59-43-** 0F-7A
+- Example topmark: NS18B20 203B00
+- Indent mark: *none*

 ### Obsolete as of 2019
 ***Obtained neither probes nor chips in 2019***
 * ROM patterns \[5,7\]: 28-tt-tt-ss-00-00-80-crc